 Ingredients for the Perfect Chocolate Banana Bread

-- Eggs: Provide structure and moisture to your bread.
+- Eggs: Help give structure and moisture.

 - Vanilla extract: Adds depth of flavor.

-- Salt: enhances the flavors of all the ingredients.
+- Salt: Enhances all the flavours.

 Detailed Chocolate Banana Bread Recipe